Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Results and Discussions

-Note that the PPO optimization process included the forward inference and backpropagation of the DPN, and the forward inference and backpropagation of the deep value network (DVN) (The inference energy consumption calculation of DVN $E^{infer}_{DVN}$ is similar to that of DPN $E^{infer}_{DPN}$).
-For simplicity, we considered the network backpropagation and forward inference to be the same energy consumption.
-Specifically, for each task, during PPO optimization, it needed to interact with the environment to collect a total of $1e6$ data (steps).
-Each time a piece of data was collected, DPN (inferred an action based on observation) and DVN (estimated the value of the observation) both needed to forward inference once.
-For every $1e3$ data collected, $25$ epochs of optimization (including forward inference and backpropagation of DPN and DVN) would be conducted based on these data.
-During GA optimization, there was only forward inference of SPN.
-The number of forward inferences corresponded to the number of data (i.e., $N^{forward}_{SPN}$ in Equation~(\ref{optimization}) equaled $\mathcal{E}$ in Equation~(\ref{de})).
-The forward and backpropagation times of data in the network were listed in Table~\ref{number}.
-Note that we calculated the optimization energy of our SPN-Connections-GA when achieving the performance level of the DPN-Weights-PPO.
+{Here, we calculate the number of network inferences during the optimization process.
+First, the PPO optimization process includes both the forward inference and backpropagation of the DPN, as well as the forward inference and backpropagation of the deep value network (DVN).
+To simplify the energy consumption calculations, we consider both the network backpropagation and forward inference to have the same energy consumption.
+Specifically, for each task, the PPO optimization requires interaction with the environment to collect a total of $1e6$ data (steps).
+Each time a piece of data is collected, both the DPN (inferred an action based on observation) and the DVN (estimated the value of the observation) need to conduct a forward inference.
+For every $1e3$ data collected, $25$ epochs of optimization (including forward inference and backpropagation of DPN and DVN) are conducted based on these data.
+During GA optimization, there is only forward inference of SPN, and the number of forward inferences corresponds to the number of data ($N^{forward}_{SPN}$ in Equation~(\ref{optimization}) equals $\mathcal{E}$ in Equation~(\ref{de})).
+The forward and backpropagation times of data in the network are listed in Table~\ref{number}.
+It's worth noting that we calculated the optimization energy consumption of our SPN-Connections-GA when achieving the same performance level as {DPN-Weights-PPO~\cite{schulman2017proximal}}.}